petrugio/traveldestinations/README.md

 ## Fixed Bugs

 The only major issue encountered was making the site responsive.
-I did not fully understand viewport height as a unit of measurement when I began building the project and it led to wasting a lot of time in trying to make background video responsive and to properly interact with other elements on the page.
+I did not fully understand viewport height as a unit of measurement when I began building the project, and it led to wasting a lot of time in trying to make background video responsive and to properly interact with other elements on the page.

 ## Unfixed bugs